 Nuclear weapons made direct war between major powers potentially suicidal.
 The Cold War that followed was “cold” precisely because nuclear weapons made it “hot” war unthinkable.
 Deterrence replaced defense as the organizing principle of security policy.
 The paradox was profound: weapons too terrible to use became essential to possess, and security came to depend on the credible threat of civilizational destruction.

-The spread of nuclear weapons beyond the original five powers—and the ongoing danger of further proliferation—remains one of the war’s most consequential legacies.
+The spread of nuclear weapons beyond the original five powers — and the ongoing danger of further proliferation — remains one of the war’s most consequential legacies.
+The logic of deterrence that nuclear weapons imposed would define the Cold War that followed.

 Munich became the most powerful analogy in postwar diplomacy.
 The lesson drawn—that dictators must be confronted early, before they grow strong enough to be unstoppable—shaped decisions from Korea to Kosovo.
 American policymakers invoked Munich to justify intervention in Vietnam, the Gulf War, and Iraq.
 The analogy’s power has sometimes exceeded its applicability: not every adversary is Hitler, and not every concession is Munich.
 But the appeasement lesson remains deeply embedded in Western strategic culture.